 Because there is pain and probably a lot of it.

 Whenever we take something so personal and try to politicize it, it’s almost always due to pain.
 Ms. Leppard speaks to some of it in her article and this pain and associated feelings of grief that have come from her own experiences being unable to breastfeed.
 This pain is something that has been echoed by millions of women and is one possible reason into why some women struggle more with post-partum depression.
 The loss of something you wanted to do when you are already emotional and struggling to identify yourself in your new role can just feed fuel to the idea that you won’t be able to define yourself as you’d like in this role.
 You will forever see yourself as subpar.
-(This is likely related to the research that has found that although there is an increased incidence of post-partum depression in non-breastfeeding mothers or when a mother stops breastfeeding early, the increased risk is actually for those who wanted to breastfeed but couldn’t, not in those who never had any intention to.)
+(This is likely related to the research that has found that although there is an increased incidence of post-partum depression in non-breastfeeding mothers or when a mother stops breastfeeding early

 In our grief, we don’t always see things as they are, and so a public cry to change World Breastfeeding Week can come across as irrational and missing the point entirely to those who are looking at it through a different lens.
 To those who share that same lens, it’s a cry for people to realize they are triggered and hurting still.
 This should be no surprise given we live in a society that does not support the experience of grief.
 Instead we try to change the narrative so that what causes us grief isn’t something that we should even be upset about.
 Or we get angry at those who have succeeded where we did not.
 Or we try to remove all mention of what it is that causes us pain so that we never have to face it at all.
 Or some combination of the above.